For all religions, denominations, nationalities, and

 The Common Calendar Lectionary

-The Common Calendar Lectionary used on this web site includes six distinct parts in the following order:
+The Common Calendar Lectionary used on this web site includes five distinct parts in the following order:

 1.)
 The first of the five parts consists of a Psalm or beginning prayer.
 It is used for the purpose of focusing the reader’s attention away from secular and material thoughts and toward the Lord in His Trinitarian Person.
 This section is divided into 183 parts (one-half year) and is repeated in the same order twice in the calendar year, totaling 366 readings (including leap year).
 These 183 parts consist of the 150 Psalms in the order they appear in the Bible, plus six additional powerful and inspiring prayers as they appear elsewhere in the Bible.